kaosborn/KaosCombinatorics/README.md

 will produce a `.nuget` file and documentation for distribution.
 This library is multitargeted to .NET Standard 1.0, .NET 4.0 and .NET 3.5.

-* `Combinatorics450` - A .NET 4.5 build of the class library for test & development.

 * `Examples` - Console programs for documentation.

 * `Help` - [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB)